prashantsihag03/portfolio/README.md

 ## Version 2.0.0

 *Diff from previous version*:
-This version includes migrating the portfolio website to React
+This version migrates the portfolio website from vanilla Javascript to React.

 *Development Setup*
 1. Clone the git repo.